DennisDahlberg/BankWebApp/README.md

 # BankWebApp
-A simple RESTful Web API built with ASP.NET Core, using Entity Framework Core and a local SQL database.
-It exposes endpoints for managing **Adverts** and **Users**.
+A database-first bank app built using ASP.NET Razor Pages.It utilizes a database that be found further down in the document.

 ---